-1. No One in My Family Has Diabetes, so I Can’t Get It
+Myth: No One in My Family Has Diabetes, so I Can’t Get It

 Although you might not be able to change your family history or age, you can practice a healthy lifestyle to cut your risk.

-2. Eating Too Much Sugar Causes Diabetes
+Myth: Eating too Much Sugar Causes Diabetes

-It’s an easy target, but sugar itself isn’t the culprit.
+It’s an easy target, but sugar isn’t the culprit.
 The real risks are weight gain and inactivity.
 We gain weight when we eat more calories than our body needs.
 A portion of those extra calories might come from sugar, but it’s not directly to blame.

-3. People with Diabetes Shouldn’t Eat Carbohydrates or Sugary Foods
+Myth: People with Diabetes Shouldn’t Eat Carbohydrates or Sugary Foods

 However, it’s important to plan ahead to avoid sudden changes in your blood sugars.
 One approach might be to eat about the same amount of carbohydrates at each meal.
-A nutritionist or diabetes nurse educator can help you figure out how best to include these foods in your meals.
+A nutritionist or diabetes nurse educator can help you figure out how to include these foods in your meals.

-4. It’s Best to Avoid Using Medicines to Treat Diabetes for as Long as Possible
+Myth: It’s Best to Avoid Using Medicines to Treat Diabetes for as Long as Possible

 Even though two out of five Americans are expected to develop type 2 diabetes in their lifetimes, we know some patients still face a sense of stigma about taking medication.
-I remind my patients that it’s the end result that matters most, not necessarily how you get there.
+I remind my patients that it’s the end result that matters most, not how you get there.
 This is about protecting your most important asset – your health.

-5. Only People with Very Severe Diabetes Need to Take Insulin
+Myth: Only People with Very Severe Diabetes Need to Take Insulin

-This is possibly the most common and most dangerous diabetes myth.
+This is possibly the most common and dangerous diabetes myth.
 Before we discovered how important it is to control blood sugar, doctors tended to wait a very long time before prescribing insulin.

 Often, patients had been subjected to high blood sugar for such a long time that their bodies developed serious complications such as kidney failure, amputations, or even blindness.